jeskesen/i2c_imu/README.md

 ### August 6 2014 - 1.0.2

 Added missing compass sample rate defines for LSM303DLHC and updated settings comments.
+Thanks to Bill Robertson (broberts4) for spotting that!

 ### July 29 2014 - 1.0.1